0reldev/nantes-java-0320-pjt3-synergiefamily/README.md

 #### Activity leaders management

-This page displays a list of all activity leaders (the actives ones (those who haven't been deleted)) from the database.
+This page displays a list of all activity leaders (the active ones (those who haven't been deleted)) from the database.

-The **Actif** field shows if the activit leader is under contract or not on today's date.
+The **Actif** field shows if the activity leader is under contract or not on today's date.

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-8.png)